 The best nootropic supplements on the market have no extra ingredients.
-Opti Nutra® has been a leader in this market with Mind Lab Pro, or the Performance Lab® line of supplements have been the leaders in this industry because the only “other ingredients” including in their supplements are NutriCaps® capsules made from fermented tapioca.
+Opti Nutra® has been a leader in this market with Mind Lab Pro, and the Performance Lab® line of supplements have been the leaders in this industry because the only “other ingredients” including in their supplements are NutriCaps® capsules made from fermented tapioca.

 Some of the things you eat, and even some of the supplements you may select are not all ‘absorbed’ for use by your brain.
 For example, some of the important compounds found in the powerful nootropic Turmeric are poorly absorbed.